achtaitaipai/vite-plugin-dedale/README.md

 - `templateDir` (required): The path to the directory containing your Nunjucks templates.
 - `contentDir` (optional): The path to the directory containing your content files (such as Markdown files).
 This option enables hot reloading of these files in development mode.
+- `templateEngine` (required `nunjucks` | `edge`) defines the template engine to use for rendering routes.
-- `configureNunjucks` (optional): A function that allows you to customize the Nunjucks environment.
-This function takes in a Nunjucks environment as an argument and returns a modified version of that environment.
-For more information on how to configure Nunjucks, refer to the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#addfilter).
+- `configureTemplateEngine` (optional): A function that allows you to customize the template Engine environment .
+This function takes in a Nunjucks or Edgejs environment as an argument and returns a modified version of that environment.
+For more information on how to configure Nunjucks, refer to the [Nunjucks documentation](https://mozilla.github.io/nunjucks/api.html#addfilter) or the [Edge-js documentation](https://github.com/edge-js/edge).
 - `routes` (required): An array of route objects, each with the following properties:
   - `url` (string): The URL for this route.
   - `template` (string): The name of the Nunjucks template to use for this route.